marklister/product-collections/README.md

 ##product-collections
 -------------
+**product-collections** is a specialised Sequence of Products and also a Product of Sequences.
+Products are the underlying type of Tuples.

-The canonical List of Tuples.  **product-collections** is the simple way to manipulate tabular data in scala while:
+**product-collections** makes it easy to manipulate tabular data while

  - retaining type safety.
  - writing idiomatic scala